-Security is an ever emerging topic, with numerous high profile breaches happening every day, there’s a big reason why new startups are focused on security related issues, and why so many developers are being cautioned about global network security.
-The FBI, the CIA, and the country wars themselves are testaments to the scale of hacking happening in the world, but it’s not just the big networks that need protection, it’s also your applications and websites that need to be secured, and protected against any unauthorised access.
-Due to the fact that the web is so huge, and so many technologies are involved at any given time, it is hard to keep track of everything that is happening within your app, to your app, and not to mention your serves.
-You need help, and we are here to give it!
+Security is an ever-emerging topic, with numerous high-profile breaches happening every day.
+There’s a big reason why new startups focus on security issues and so many developers are cautious about global network security.
+The FBI, the CIA, and the country wars are testaments to the scale of hacking happening worldwide.
+But it’s not just the big networks that need protection, it’s also your applications and websites that need to be secured, and protected against unauthorized access.
+Because the web is so huge, it’s hard to keep track of everything happening within your app, your app, and not to mention your servers.
+You need help, and we are here for you!

-Actually, it’s these amazing startups that are here to help you out with yours security concerns.
-The number of platforms that have risen from the ground up in recent years is staggering, but also flattering, because at one point during the web’s upbringing, security was a scarce topic, and nobody really bothered about it.
-Websites, communities, and software was easily being hacked into, and users data was being carried to the dark market, and sold for pretty pennies to the right buyers.
-It doesn’t meant that this isn’t happening in the world right, it probably is more than ever, but with greater secrecy.
-What matters to you as a developer or an engineer, is the overall state of security that you provide to your users during any of the development process phases of your software, apps, and websites.
+These amazing startups are here to help you out with your security concerns.
+The number of platforms that have risen from the ground up in recent years is staggering and flattering.
+That is because at one point during the web’s upbringing, security was a scarce topic; nobody bothered about it.
+Websites, communities, and softwares were easily being hacked into.
+User data were carried to the dark market and sold to the right buyers.
+Although, that doesn’t mean that this isn’t happening globally; it probably is more than ever, but with greater secrecy.
+What matters is the overall state of security you provide to your users during the development phases of your software, apps, and websites.

-Your job is to ensure that there are certain layers of security provided for your users, so that in the unlikely event of a security breach, at least the data is hardened and protected to the best ability of modern software.
-Not to mention, having the tools to check your logs and other system related events against attacks can also unveil some unsettling information, but the sooner you get ahead of the hackers, the more pleasant your experience will be as someone who develops for the digital world.
+Your job is to ensure that certain layers of security are provided for your users.
+In the unlikely event of a security breach, the data is hardened and protected to the best ability of modern software.
+Having the tools to check your logs and other system-related events against attacks can also unveil some unsettling information.
+But the sooner you get ahead of the hackers, the more pleasant your experience will be as someone who develops for the digital world.
 We got your back with these amazing startups that have invested their creative power to create tools and applications that will keep your digital projects sound and secure.